Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 The way the families helped during that time was beyond any expectations and it made her grow even closer to her community in Morningside Heights.
 Many friendships deepened even more.

 Enrollment didn’t plunge immediately but in the years that followed 9/11, many families lost their jobs, others moved away from the city, and still others cut their budget for classes in order to get by.
-Many scholarships were given out to families that wanted to continue.
+Many scholarships were given out to families that wanted to continue and somehow everybody made it through those hard times.

 Harlem going strong